Kebabnorsk: Linguistic differences between Norwegian multiethnolect and standard Eastern Norwegian

 Norwegian multiethnolect varies from standard Eastern Norwegian in ways that are lexical, syntactical, and morphological.
 The most easily identifiable aspect of the Norwegian multiethnolect is the large vocabulary of words which are drawn from other languages.
 While many of these terms are standard to Norwegian multiethnolect, their spellings are not.
 A wide variety of spellings are common and accepted in Norwegian multiethnolect.
 Some common terms include:

 In addition to lexical traits, there are a number of syntactical markers of Norwegian multiethnolect.
 For the most part, this consists of variations to standard sentence structure.
 For example, Norwegian multiethnolect often ignores V2 word order, and will emit the standard Norwegian inversion after the first clause in a sentence or adverb usage.
-Another example of changed sentence structure is that in Norwegian, the negative marker ikke typically follows the verb, yet in Norwegian multiethnolect ikke can appear before or after the verb in imbedded clauses.
+Another example of changed sentence structure is that in Norwegian, the negative marker ikke typically follows the verb, yet in Norwegian multiethnolect ikke can appear before or after the verb in embedded clauses.
 The frequent addition of adverbs leads to some changes in traditional word order.
 The frequent usage of the word sånn is a marker of Norwegian multiethnolect, and similar trends have been observed in both Swedish and German multiethnolects.
 The preposition "på" is often overused in Norwegian multiethnolect as compared to standard Eastern Norwegian as well, as it is one of the most common prepositions and this particular trend is popular among many speakers of Norwegian as a second language, extending beyond the parameters of Norwegian multiethnolect.

 Lastly, there are also morphological indicators of Norwegian multiethnolect.
 Similar to multiethnolects in other Germanic languages, Norwegian multiethnolect demonstrates an over usage of the masculine gender, rather than the female or neuter genders that also exist in Norwegian.
 While the masculine gender is the most common gender for nouns in the Norwegian language, in Norwegian multiethnolect the masculine gender is often applied to words that are otherwise neuter or female.
 Additionally, the plural definitive ending for nouns in standard Norwegian is typically "-ene."
 However, in Norwegian multiethnolect the ending "-a" for plural definitive nouns is very common.
 The "-a" ending is also common for verbs in the past tense.